hack-the-crisis-web/htc-web/src/pages/index.md

     image: /img/oportunity_globe.png
     date: ''
 heading: placeholder
+howItWorksDescription: >-
+  The Global Hack is the biggest online hackathon in the world's history to battle the problems we are facing globally after the immediate corona crisis is over.
+We are bringing together world class mentors and globally talented teams to build the solutions for the better tomorrow.
+tracklistDescription: >-
+  The tracks are inspired by the UN sustainability goals that cover the majority of future challenges.
+These are the areas most likely to see the biggest
+  changes:
 trackleadsDescription: >-
+  Our track leads feel a strong sense of personal responsibility to help the world tackle this crisis.
+They’re here to inspire you to join the fight and pitch in with great solutions.
+timelineDescription: >-
   Our track leads feel a strong sense of personal responsibility to help the world tackle this crisis.
 They’re here to inspire you to join the fight and pitch in with great solutions.